That’s the number of individuals employed by American restaurants and foodservice establishments.

 - $250 billion in enhanced unemployment insurance.

-The program is designed to be retroactive from February 15, 2020, so laid-off employees and restaurant workers can return to work.
+The program is designed to be retroactive from February 15, 2020, so laid-off employees can return to work.
 The loan’s covered period is February 15 to June 30, 2020.
 The expected forgiveness amount can be expended on payroll costs, payments of interest on a mortgage obligation, rent obligations, and utility payments.

 Additionally, small-business administration loans provide an option for restaurants seeking further assistance.
 Considering the federal government has declared the COVID-19 outbreak a national emergency, the Small Business Administration can offer disaster relief loans of up to $2 million at a 3.75 percent interest rate.